 Wrist and Hand

 Foot and Ankle

 Total joint replacement is a surgical procedure in which the diseased parts of the joint are replaced with new, artificial parts.
 Major advances in total joint replacement offer patients dealing with severe joint pain the ability to lead full, active lives.
 The most commonly replaced joints are the hip, knee and shoulder.

 Total Joint Camp

 Lake Regional's Total Joint Camp educates patients and their families about what to expect before, during and after joint replacement surgery.
 The two-hour class includes tips from the orthopedic surgeons, as well as from physical and occupational therapists, home health nurses, dietitians and social workers.
 Patients leave feeling better prepared and much more confident.
+Find a class time.

 Your Nurse Navigator